IlyaFaer/energoton_py/README.md

 **energoton_py** is a Python package that automates task planning.
-Init workers with energy capacity, create tasks with energy cost, and the package will build possible work plans, considering priorities and relations between tasks.
+Init workers with energy capacity, create tasks with energy cost, and the package will find the optimal plan, considering priorities and relations between tasks.

 ## About
 **What's energoton?**
 Energoton is a formal model similar to automatons.
 Imagine an abstract machine with a limited amount of energy and ability to solve abstract tasks, by spending that energy.
 This is energoton.
-It's goal is to walk through the given pool of tasks and find optimal resolution plans.
+It's goal is to walk through the given pool of tasks, find all the possible plans and choose the best ones.

 **Okay, how can I use it?**
 <u>Example 1</u>: You have a team of 5 developers, on average 15 standing tasks and you need to plan scrum sprints every week, considering priorities.
 Energotons can plan those sprints automatically.

 <u>Example 2</u>: You're developing a game NPC, which is supposed to be able to plan their actions, considering alternatives.
 Create a bunch of tasks, linked to each other through "Alternative" relations, and energoton will find the best of variants.

 <u>Example 3</u>: You have a microservice, which solves queued tasks (scraping, aggregation, etc.).
-As tasks are monotonous, you know their cost, so, with energoton, you can make the service work smarter by ordering tasks, instead of going through them blindly.
+As tasks are monotonous, you know their cost, so you can make the service work smarter by ordering tasks, instead of going through them blindly.

-So, shortly, energotons are abstract enough for a wide range of tasks - if there is planning, they'll will give you a shoulder.
+Shortly, energotons are abstract enough for a wide range of tasks - if there is planning, they'll will give you a shoulder.

 **Curious, is it an AI?**
 No. You don't need to train it, only load tasks and workers data.
 You're free to connect any AI to it as a secondary system though.